 If you decide this diet is a good fit for you, here are some things to consider as you get started:

-• Mr. Nowzaradan’s diet is an excessively restrictive diet that is only meant for people preparing for weight-loss surgery or at risk of serious health issues due to excess weight [2].
+- Mr. Nowzaradan’s diet is an excessively restrictive diet that is only meant for people preparing for weight-loss surgery or at risk of serious health issues due to excess weight.

-• Bariatric surgery is not a miracle procedure guaranteed to produce life-long weight loss unless you establish long-term healthy eating and exercise habits.
+- Bariatric surgery is not a miracle procedure guaranteed to produce life-long weight loss unless you establish long-term healthy eating and exercise habits.

-• Before beginning the diet, purge your pantry of any foods that should be avoided during the diet [5].
+- Before beginning the diet, purge your pantry of any foods that should be avoided during the diet.

-• It can be challenging to reverse detrimental habits, but the diet can help you ensure you are committed to eating the right foods and making lifestyle changes.
+- It can be challenging to reverse detrimental habits, but the diet can help you ensure you are committed to eating the right foods and making lifestyle changes.

-• The diet requires a lot of forethought and preparation, so it would be helpful to embrace meal planning regularly.
+- The diet requires a lot of forethought and preparation, so it would be helpful to embrace meal planning regularly.

-• Dr. Now reminds all patients that steady progress is the key to success [1].
+- Dr. Now reminds all patients that steady progress is the key to success.

 Is the Nowzaradan Diet Right for Me?

 The Dr. Now diet should only be used in those who are very obese and with medical supervision.
-A 2020 Pennington Scientific Symposium revealed that intrinsic and extrinsic factors that influence eating behavior significantly impact obesity [7].
-Nowzaradan’s protocol is especially beneficial for combating obesity because there is a focus on commitment to changing eating behaviors prior to surgical intervention in order to improve overall nutrition and encourage a long-term healthy lifestyle.
+A 2020 Pennington Scientific Symposium revealed that intrinsic and extrinsic factors that influence eating behavior significantly impact obesity.7 Nowzaradan’s protocol is especially beneficial for combating obesity because there is a focus on commitment to changing eating behaviors prior to surgical intervention in order to improve overall nutrition and encourage a long-term healthy lifestyle.

-Findings at the aforementioned symposium also support one of the major principles of the Nowzaradan diet, which is the importance of consuming “whole” and “natural” foods rather than highly-processed items to treat obesity [7].
+Findings at the aforementioned symposium also support one of the major principles of the Nowzaradan diet, which is the importance of consuming “whole” and “natural” foods rather than highly-processed items to treat obesity.

-The Long and Short of It
+The Long & Short of It

-For individuals who need it, the Dr Nowzaradan diet can greatly improve their quality of life and possibly even save their life.
+For individuals who need it, the Dr. Nowzaradan diet can greatly improve their quality of life and possibly even save their life.
 It prepares people for the major changes that will need to take place in their life after having bariatric surgery and ensures that they are ready for the level of commitment required for long-term change.

 This diet should not be taken lightly so if you decide to try out Nowzaradan’s restrictive calorie diet, please be sure to consult with a doctor or dietitian first.
 Of course, surgery and the Dr. Now diet is generally a last resort since there’s an tons of other weight loss solutions that can prove fruitful.